 Chapter 3 provides a simple overview of Shosha's CSR activities.

-Chapter 4 introduces the activities of Japan Foreign Trade Council, Inc. (JFTC), which marked the 70th anniversary in 2017.
+Chapter 4 introduces the activities of Japan Foreign Trade Council, Inc. (JFTC)

 We hope this Handbook will provide as many readers as possible with a deeper understanding of the activities, business and projects in which the Shosha engage.